hermes85pl/advent-of-code-2024/README.md

 - Avoiding code duplication or sticking to a convention.

+- Reducing the number of lines or characters in the code.

 (If any of the above is fulfilled, it is simply by chance or by habit.)